Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 ## Conclusion

-Creating application with `Hexagonal Architecture` is very simple.
+Creating an application with `Hexagonal Architecture` is very simple.

 We just need to think about the expected behavior of our application, create the `Core` components for it, then define the necessary `Ports` & `Adapters` for our `Core` components.
-Voila we have our application ready! 😁
+Voila, we have our application ready! 😁

-Understanding application created using `Hexagonal Architecture` is also very simple.
+Understanding applications created using `Hexagonal Architecture` is also straightforward.

-We just need to learn about its `Core` components, understand its business context, and all of sudden we understand the whole application context! 😁
+We just need to learn about its `Core` components, understand its business context, and suddenly understand the whole application context! 😁

 This is why in Solutions Team we choose `Hexagonal Architecture` as our default architecture when building our applications.
-Yeah, this is because it enable us to create maintainable code much more easily! 😁
+Yeah, because it enables us to create maintainable code much more quickly! 😁

 <p align="center">
     <img width=512 src="./assets/memes/hexagonal-architecture-its-magic.jpg" alt="Hexagonal Architecture?
 It's magic!">